EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-20-book-summary.md

     - Direct Deposit - type of ACH transfer that typically comes from an employer into an employee’s bank account.
 Employers would give Fed NACHA file to transfer the funds.
 This NACHA file is often sent earlier but funds are only moved on effective date.
 However, some banks are willing to loan money for 2 days once they see the NACHA file from the employer.
     - NACHA is pushing for faster payments by offering Same-Day ACH
 - Peer-to-Peer and ACH
-    - Venmo - Debits the sender but needs to float funds for a couple days.
+    - Venmo - Venmo, using Plaid, can see the state of the bank account.
+Venmo can safely float the funds for a couple days as it waits for ACH However, to the sendee, the funds are sent immediately.
     - Zelle - Groups of banks share a ledger.
 Money moves quickly and does not wait for “settlement”.
 - Wire Transfer
     - Way to move money (usually large dollar amounts) from one bank to another securely and quickly by using account and routing numbers of the sending and recieving banks.
-    - In the US, the Federal reserve provides Fedwire which is the primary way to wire funds between banks.
+    - In the US, the Federal Reserve provides Fedwire which is the primary way to wire funds between banks.
 This is the supported by almost every bank.
 The Clearing House also provides a wire service called Clearing House Interbank Payments System (CHIPS).
     - Movement of money is instant.
 However, humans need to confirm that money has moved.
 - Real-time Payments
     - Wire transfers are used for large transfer, but can also be applied to smaller payments.
 Main barrier is that cost of wire is high because humans need to confirm money movement.